zinnschlag/openmw/README_Mac.md

 if you prefer Eclipse.
 You also can specify `-D CMAKE_BUILD_TYPE=Debug` for debug build.
 As for CMake 2.8.7 and Xcode 4.3, Xcode generator is broken.
 Sadly Eclipse CDT also cannot import generated project at least on my machine.

-If all libs installed via homebrew or MacPorts (excluding mpg123), then command would be even simplier:
+If all libs installed via homebrew or MacPorts (excluding mpg123), then command would be even simpler:

         $ cmake \
         -D CMAKE_OSX_ARCHITECTURES="x86_64" \